 Core theme Demonstration Promotes quality and safety of care Clinical educators are post ARCP in foundation or core / higher training.
 Ongoing patient safety monitoring provided by own educational supervisors in context of eg: supervised learning events.
 Webinar / virtual training course provides discussion around guidelines of ethical patient involvement in teaching activity.
 Risk management discussed in earlier section.
 Faculty point of contact and scheduled reflective sessions for any challenges raised by clinical educator regarding eg: student professionalism or by faculty with regard to clinical educator engagement or performance Demonstrates professional identity & integrity Professional standards provided by GMC 'good medical practice'.
 Trainee clinical educator course aligns to AoME professional standards.
 Ethical codes of practice from UoG, UoE and UoD have been reviewed in the design of this course.
-Clinical educators will be expected to engage with all aspects of the course to provide evince of ongoing learning and adherence to all standards Is committed to scholarship and reflection in medical education Demonstrates respect for inclusion, equality and diversity.
-Ethical inclusion of patients in teaching action be covered in webinar / virtual training course.
-It is anticipated that teaching will be facilitated by work shadowing days (studies).

-clinical educator s) and also allow for role modelling.
+Clinical educators will be expected to engage with all aspects of the course to provide evince of ongoing learning and adherence to all standards Is committed to scholarship and reflection in medical education Demonstrates respect for others Initial introduction will include an overview of NHS and university policies for inclusion, equality and diversity.
+Ethical inclusion of patients in teaching activity will be covered in webinar / virtual training course.
+It is anticipated that team based learning / MDT working will be facilitated by work shadowing days (student with clinical educator s) and also allow for role modelling.
 The hidden curriculum and professionalism will be a workshop title available for trainee clinical educators as they progress through the course / project